westerlin/littlebigadventure/README.md

   `> python3.6 littleadventure.py`

-The demo consists for five rooms (two hidden) and 11 items.
+The demo consists for five locations (two hidden) and 11 items.
 See if you can find the rusty sword and sharpen it.

-### Explaination ###
+### What is the Little Big Adventure meta language? ###
-Currenly based on JSON where objects like rooms and items can be defined.
+Currently, it is based on JSON where game objects like locations and items can be defined.

- * Rooms have exits associated to other rooms.
+ * __Locations__ have exits associated to other rooms.
 Commands like "walk", "go" are associated to the exits which are labeled directly in the room description file.
-  Rooms can hold items.
+  Locations can hold items and are thus a container.

- * Items have states and a command library which complements basic commands ("take","look" etc.).
-The commands have prerequisites and actionresponses.
+ * __Items__ can normally be taken and carried by player to other locations.
+Like locations, some items are also containers and can hold other items (we even plan to make items have exits associated directly to them).
+Moreover, items have states and an associated command library which complements basic commands ("take","look" etc.).
+The commands have prerequisites and action responses.
-    * Prerequisites checks if specific game states are fulfilled in order to carry out the action.
-If prerequisites are not met then the action cannot be filfulled.
-Each prerequisite has a failtext to inform the play of why the action could not be completed
+    * Prerequisites checks if specific game conditions are fulfilled in order to carry out the action.
+If prerequisites are not met, then the action cannot be fulfilled.
+Each prerequisite has a __failtext__ to inform the player of why the action could not be completed.
+Examples of prerequisites are:
       * Item state requirements
       * Item in inventory requirements
       * Tests of randomness
-    * Action responses makes changes to the game:
+    * Action responses makes changes to the game.
+They provide feedback in case all prerequisites are met and changes the current state of game by expanding or reducing the options available to player.
+Examples of action responses are:
       * Create/destroy room exits
-      * Create/destroy items in rooms/ inventory
+      * Create/destroy items in rooms/ inventory/ items (which are containers)
       * Change item states

+Currently the meta language is formed in JSON but YAML is considered as this also leaves room for commenting which would be nice for an author.

 #### Very Basic example ####

+So what does this meta language looks like?

-Let's go over an example how this is thought to work.
-Lets consider the following:
+Let's go over an example to understand how this is thought to work.
+Let's consider the following:

 ```
 {